mbof/hxsync/README.md

 ### Run locally

-First-time installation: after cloning this repository, run `npm install` from the project directory to fetch the required modules.
+First-time installation: after cloning this repository, run `npm install` from the project directory to fetch the required modules, and run `npm run prebuild` to generate required version files.

 Run `ng serve --serve-path /hx` for a dev server.
 Navigate to `http://localhost:4200/hx`.
 The application will automatically reload if you